JayWood/jw-wpcli-shortcode-scraper/README.md

 ## Usage

+### Installation

+`composer require jaywood/jw-shortcode-scraper`

+If you happen to use the sweet [Composer Installers](https://github.com/composer/installers) library, this CLI script is marked as a `wp-cli-package` for ease of use later.

 ### Command Syntax
 - `wp jw-shortcode-scraper scrape [--export] [--site=<slug>]`
 - `export` - Exports to a csv file, if possible, relative to the current directory.